Program - Day Two

 9:45 a.m. – 12:15 p.m.

-Please note that some sessions today are full-day events, combining morning and afternoon time slots.
+Please note that some workshops today are full-day events, combining morning and afternoon time slots.

 Experience Matters: Unlocking Occupational and Professional Programs Through PLAR – Part One